 - Only university-employed painters are authorized to paint student rooms

 or apartments.
+Students are prohibited from attempting to patch and/or paint walls, doors or other surfaces on their own.
 Rooms will be painted on a rotating basis unless

 extensive wear requires earlier painting.
 Rooms will not be painted just